47 Sights in Weimar, Germany (with Map and Images)

 Show sight on map

 The home table, derived from the Heymelisch, is on the part of the Damaschkestrasse in Weimar.
 Originally located in a meadow, today there are gardens there.
 The Heimrichstisch belonged to the hallway of Wallendorf desert, which is still reminiscent of the Wallendorfer Mühle, which is otherwise in Paul-Schneider-Straße.
 The table top is made of coarse -grained granite, while the stone benches consist of Travertin and Berkaer Buntsandstein.
 The number "1600" is striking at the table base, presumably the year of its construction.
 At this place, the owners of the Wallendorfer hallway held up until 1852.
 They formed their own hallway cooperative, which dissolved in 1877.
 The city took over this stone from the dissolving corridor cooperative on the condition of it "for eternal times".
 This was done with a decision of November 3, 1876, for which the city received 60 Taler from the desert box.
 Like the entire Wallendorf desert, it is a registered floor monument of the city of Weimar.
 In the Weimar City Archives is located to the Heimrichstisch u.
-The historical filing of files with regard to the leasing of the community area, which is followed by the Heimrichstisch or under the heading "Monuments of the city supervision".
+The historical file delivery with regard to the leasing of the community area, which is followed by the home of the home or under the heading "Monuments of the city supervision".

 Wikipedia: Heimrichstisch (DE)